 Labeling people is such an easy thing to do.
 Often while I am out you hear people say, “Oh that’s the naughty one!”
 Or something similar.
 Trouble is when you start doing this, you start seeing them through those lenses and everything becomes bad and naughty.

-On the other hand, you can hear people labelling adults too.
-Sometimes it is easier to do so, so that other people can identify who you are talking about.
-That kind of labelling isn’t really a problem if you do it to identify someone to another person.
+On the other hand, you can hear people labeling adults too.
+Sometimes it is easier to do so so that other people can identify who you are talking about.
+That kind of labeling isn’t really a problem if you do it to identify someone to another person.

 But there can be a problem when you label someone as being bossy, or impatient, or always late or things like that.
 People are not “just” the disabled person or the one who is continually smiling.
 They are more than the label you put on them.

 I have encountered many different attitudes with regards to seeing me in a wheelchair.
 Some see the person, but I have been to appointments with one of my carers and people will speak to her, but not to me.
 Sometimes the chair becomes an impediment to creating relationships, but that shouldn’t be the case.